stitchdata/docs/_saas-integrations/facebook-ads/facebook-ads-latest.md

 requirements-list:
   - item: |
-      **Verify your access in Facebook Ads.** If the user who creates the integration has restricted permissions - meaning the user doesn't have access to all campaigns or ads - Stitch may encounter issues replicating data.
+      **Verify your access in {{ integration.display_name }}.** If the user who creates the integration has restricted permissions - meaning the user doesn't have access to all campaigns or ads - Stitch may encounter issues replicating data.

       Even if you only intend to sync certain pieces of data post-setup, the user completing the initial setup should still have full access.
   - item: |